 Saw palmetto may take a longer time than prescription medicines to work.
 Most users reported results after 6 months of use.
 But the hair loss treatment of saw palmetto is more affordable and is proven to be safe to most of its users.
 Once hair loss is cured make sure to continue treatment, if treatment is stopped baldness would come back.

 Same as other medicines mild side effects might be experienced while the treatment using saw palmetto.
 This side effect takes place due to your body’s adjustment over the herb.
-However some serious side effects might occur for some cases because of a different body response to saw palmetto , our bodies don’t response the same anyway.
+However some serious side effects might occur for some cases because of a different body response to the herb, our bodies don’t response the same anyway.
 To avoid these problems and not be frightened, consulting doctors is still the best way.

 Saw Palmetto Shampoo